OpenNebula/docs/source/integration/infrastructure_integration/nsx_driver.rst

 Managed components
 ------------------

-Currently only Logical Switches are supported.
+Currently Logical Switches and Distributed Firewall ( DFW ) are supported.
+These componentes are known as NSX-T / NSX-V vnets and Security Groups respectively in OpenNebula.
 In the image below is shown which components are intended to be supported by OpenNebula through its NSX Driver in the near future.

 .. figure:: /images/nsx_driver_managed_components.png